Miller station

+Station Layout

+The station consists of two tracks, each with one high-level platform located to the south.
+To the south of the platforms is a parking lot, with a secondary parking lot to the east.
+Adjacent to the east end of the eastbound (southern) platform is the main station building, containing seating, restrooms, and a space for concessions.

 History

-The station shelter was constructed in 1998.
+The station was served by a local streetcar line, the Gary and Miller Railway, until the 1930s.
+A new station shelter was constructed in 1998.

 Renovation

 On October 30, 2007, the executive director of the Northwestern Indiana Regional Planning Commission announced that the current plan calls for the Miller station to be closed at an undisclosed date.
 This plan was met with fierce opposition from Miller residents as well as commuters from other neighboring communities who use the station.
 Miller station commuters objected to being forced to use the new Gary central station.
 On August 12, 2008, Gateway Partners, the developers behind the new project, announced their intention to revamp their proposal in response to controversy.

-Currently the station is slated to be substantially renovated as part of a larger project to double track the South Shore Line between Gary and Michigan City.
-The renovation will add an additional track to the station and replace the current low-level platform with two high-level platforms (one to the south of each track), making the station accessible to passengers with disabilities.
-The renovation will also add a new station building, improve the existing parking lot, and add a new parking lot to the west of the station.
-The renovation also will add a stub track to the east of the station, allowing short-turn trains between Chicago and Miller, replacing the current terminus of Gary Metro Center.
+From 2021 to 2024, the station was substantially renovated as part of a larger project to double track the South Shore Line between Gary and Michigan City.
+The renovation added an additional track to the station and replaced the low-level platform with two high-level platforms (one to the south of each track), making the station accessible to passengers with disabilities.
+The renovation also added a new station building with seating, restrooms, and a space for retail, improved the existing parking lot, and added a new parking lot to the west of the station.
+The renovation also added a stub track to the east of the station, allowing short-turn trains between Chicago and Miller.
 This renovation is projected to be completed in mid-2024.